devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 1. Open the AWS IAM service console.
 1. Choose `Roles`.
-1. Select the `github-ci` role that you created when you setup `jwt-pizza` to deploy to S3.
+1. Select the `github-ci` role that you created when you set up `jwt-pizza` to deploy to S3.
 1. Select the `Permissions` tab.
 1. Click on the `jwt-pizza-ci-deployment` policy.
 1. Select `JSON` and press `Edit`.